SimHawNet: A Modified Hawkes Process for Temporal Network Simulation: : From Intensity Functions to Graph Simulation

 \subsection{Simulation}

-Here we show how to use our model to generate synthetic networks.
-This simulation method is based on Ogata's modified thinning algorithm \cite{Ogata1981}.
-Here we provide a brief explanation of this method.
-For every edge $e$, we remind that $t \mapsto\lambda^{(e)}(t|\Hcalt)$ denotes the conditional intensity of the point process of edge $e$.
+Inspired by the thinning algorithm presented by \citet{Ogata1981}, we propose the following simulation algorithm.
+For every edge $e$, we remind that $t \mapsto\lambda^{(e)}(t|\mathcal{H}_t)$ denotes the conditional intensity of the point process of edge $e$.
 Similarly, we define $\lambda$, the total conditional intensity function, that generates the sequence of event times in the network:

+The full pseudocode is given in the Appendix, Algorithm \ref{alg:ogata}.
+We describe the main steps hereafter.\\

+\ptitle{Step 1 -- Generation of a new time} Starting from an initial time $t_n$, we fix the final time at which the simulation must stop and a maximum number of iterations $N$.
+At each iteration, it generates a random number that will be used to determine the time until the next event $\Delta_t$.
+This time is based on the minimum of an exponential process depending on edge intensities $\lambda^{(e)}(t)$ and a variable $u \sim \mathcal{U}(0,1)$ :

-We start from an initial time $t_0$.
-At each iteration, we compute a local upper-bound of the total intensity on a right neighborhood of the current time.
-This upper-bound allows us to generate the next event time across the network, in a rejection sampling manner.
-To do so, we generate a sample from an exponential distribution with rate parameter equal to the upper-bound, and then accept this sample with a probability proportional to the total intensity value at the newly generated time.
+Secondly, we compute a local upper bound, $\lambda^{(*)}$ of the total intensity on the right neighborhood of the current time at each iteration.
+This upper bound allows us to validate the next event time at time $t_n + \Delta_t$ across the network, in a rejection-sampling manner.

+\textit{Remark}: We choose to stop the simulation at a specific time instead of basing it on the number of activated edges.
+Although this second option is feasible, it requires knowing in advance the number of activated edges, which is typically not realistic.\\

-Once this new event time is generated, we attribute it to an edge randomly using a multinomial distribution over the set of possible edges.
-The probability for each edge to be selected is proportional to their intensity value at this new sample.
-We summarize this method in Algorithm \ref{alg:simulation}
+\ptitle{Step 2 -- Probability computation} Once a new event time is generated, we need to assign it to an edge in the network.
+To do so we simulate a set of activatable edges $\mathcal{E}_{\text{active}}$ at this new time using rejection sampling based on their respective intensities.
+We then compute the activation probability for each edge at this time.
+This probability is proportional to their intensity value and given by